openblockchains/awesome-blockchains/bitcoin_proof_of_work.rb/README.md

 Find out more @ [Secure Hash Algorithms (SHA) @ Wikipedia](https://en.wikipedia.org/wiki/Secure_Hash_Algorithms).

+### What's your hash rate per second?
+Let's calculate 10 million (or 10,000,000) hashes and check...

 Let's get back to:

 4 251 hashes on a modern computer is not very much work - most computers can achieve